Pereida v. Wilkinson: Criminal case

-In his criminal case, state authorities charged him with attempted criminal impersonation for using a false Social Security card to seek employment at National Service Company of Iowa.
-The Nebraska Statute section 28-608 (2008) charged four different means in which a person could violate attempted criminal impersonation.
-Pereida was found guilty under the statute, he paid a fine and served no jail time for the offense.
+In his criminal case, state authorities charged Pereida with attempted criminal impersonation for using a false Social Security card to seek employment at National Service Company of Iowa.

+The Nebraska Statute section 28-608 (2008) listed four separate offenses that could result in a conviction for the crime of attempted criminal impersonation.
+Pereida pleaded no contest to the misdemeanor charge of "criminal impersonation".
+He paid a fine and served no jail time for the offense.